VictorScoolExper/AngularCourse/README.md

-# AngularCourse
+# AngularCourse and Projects
  my mini angular projects
-# all course projects are found in the master branch
-# this also includes angular course projects for arcadeMind
+all course projects are found in the master branch this also includes angular course projects for arcadeMind